IHDCYH Institute Advisory Board Members – Biographies

 Bukola (Oladunni) Salami, RN, MN, PhD

-Associate Professor, Faculty of Nursing, University of Alberta
+Professor, Faculty of Nursing, University of Alberta

 Principal Investigator: Health and Immigration Policies and Practices Research Program (HIPP)

-Dr Bukola Salami is an Associate Professor at the Faculty of Nursing, University of Alberta.
+Dr Bukola Salami is a Professor at the Faculty of Nursing, University of Alberta.
 She received her Bachelor of Science in Nursing from the University of Windsor and her Master of Nursing and PhD in Nursing from the University of Toronto.
 Her research program focuses on policies and practices shaping migrants health.
 She has lead research projects on African immigrant child health, immigrant mental health, access to healthcare for immigrant children, Black youth mental health, health of internally displaced children, and parenting practices of African immigrants.
-She founded and leads an African migrant child research network of 35 scholars from 4 continent.
+She founded and leads an African migrant child research network of 35 scholars from 4 continents.
 In 2020, she founded the Black Youth Mentorship and Leadership Program at the University of Alberta.
 The program, the first University based interdisciplinary mentorship program for Black youths in Canada, seeks to socially and economically empower Black high school youths to contribute meaningfully to the Canadian society.
-She is involved in several community volunteer initiatives including serving as a public member on the Council of the Alberta College of Social Worker, the Public Health Agency of Canada Working Group on the Mental Health of Black Canadian, the Bell Lets Talk Funding advisory committee, and active involvement with the Black Opportunities Fund.
+She is involved in several community volunteer initiatives including serving as a public member on the Public Health Agency of Canada Working Group on the Mental Health of Black Canadian, the Bell Lets Talk Funding advisory committee, and active involvement with the Black Opportunities Fund.
 She is an Associate Editor of the Canadian Medical Association Journal (CMAJ) and on the Editorial Board of Nursing Inquiry and Qualitative Health Research Journal.
 Dr. Salami has received several awards for research excellence and community engagement: 100 Accomplished Black Women in Canada; Sigma Theta Tau International Honor Society of Nursing Emerging Nurse Researcher of the Year Award; College and Association of Registered Nurses of Alberta (CARNA) Award for Nursing Excellence; and Alberta Avenue Edmonton Top 40 under 40.
 In 2020, she became a recipient of the Sigma Theta Tau International Honor Society International Nurse Researcher Hall of Fame, the highest research award in nursing.
 In 2021, she became a Fellow of the Canadian Academy of Nursing.

 Canada Research Chair in Childhood Disability: Participation and Knowledge Translation